jayj/Cakifo/README.markdown

-# Cakifo
+# Cakifo 1.4

-> Cakifo is a free WordPress theme built with from the rock-solid [Hybrid Core theme framework](http://themehybrid.com/hybrid-core "Hybrid Core"), so it provides a great starting point with many useful features..
+> Cakifo is a free WordPress theme built with from the rock-solid [Hybrid Core theme framework](http://themehybrid.com/hybrid-core "Hybrid Core by Justin Tadlock"), so it provides a great starting point with many useful features..

 This theme is a parent theme.
 What this means is that to customize it, you should be creating a child theme.
 Is it a theme framework?
 Some people might call it that.
 All you need to know is that it's a solid, yet flexible, starting point for any blog.